Huskyeder/stackato-doc/admin/reference/architecture.rst

 nodes running the DEA role, which in turn each host multiple user application instances.

+The Cloud Controller allocates instances of an application accross available DEA nodes, prioritizing eligible nodes that are running the fewest instances of that app already.
+This maintains an even distribution of instances of an app across the pool.

 The DEA role is comprised of a number of processes:

  * dea_ng: Master process for staging and starting application